A place-based approach to preventing family violence

 - Building organisations’ capacity to use an intersectional approach to implementing the Workplace Equality and Respect standards

 - Building prevention expertise of organisations, employees and partners to work meaningfully with people from migrant and refugee backgrounds

 - Enabling safer family violence referral pathways for people from migrant and refugee backgrounds

 - Engaging migrant and refugee communities and building their capacity to play a greater role in co-designing and leading primary prevention initiatives.

 The Safer and Stronger Communities Pilot supports five organisations (three metropolitan and two regional) working with migrant and refugee communities:

 - South East Community Links

 - Brotherhood of St Laurence

 - Ethnic Council of Shepparton and District

-The Safer and Stronger Communities Pilot is a partnership between Multicultural Centre for Women's Health and Our Watch and is funded by the Multicultural Affairs and Social Cohesion (MASC) Division of the Victorian Department of Premier and Cabinet.
+The Safer and Stronger Communities Pilot is a partnership between Multicultural Centre for Women's Health and Our Watch and is funded by the Multicultural Affairs (MA) Division of the Victorian Department of Premier and Cabinet.